 2. Why are the Books of Prime Entry Important?

 The main purpose of the prime entry books is to capture all the essential information needed to produce the financial accounts – which is the ultimate goal when it comes to accounting.
-It is important that this information is recorded accurately and in the way that is required for entry into the general ledger, using double-bookkeeping.
+It’s important that this information is recorded accurately, and in the way that is required for entry into the general ledger, using double-bookkeeping.

 3. How are the Books of Prime Entry Updated?